bhauman/bhauman.github.com/drafts/housing-bubble.md

 the structure itself up.
 Even the external sheathing is only used as a lateral brace for the 2x4 walls.
 It's pretty wasteful.

-In my dome the skin and the insulation serve more purposes than just waterproofing and insulation.
+In the frameless dome the skin and the insulation serve more purposes than just waterproofing and insulation.
 The plastic skin serves as a weather proof skin and provides structural tension to the layer below.
 The insulation insulates and provides the bulk of the structural support.
 The inner skin provides structural support and clean walls to the interior of the structure.

 All the materials work together in a beautiful harmonious efficiency.
 This boils down to more space for a lot less material.